 In terms of build, the Power X stick features a poplar/birch wood shaft and an ABS blade.
-The wood makes this stick noticeably heavier than the STX Surgeon RX3 stick, but wood generally is more durable too.
+The wood makes this stick noticeably heavier than the STX Surgeon RX3 stick, but wood is generally more durable.

 With its balanced weight distribution, Power X is also a good choice for complete beginners who don’t yet have any preferences in hockey.
 Power X should allow your kid to get started and practice the basics.

-Power X is very wallet-friendly as well, which solidifies it as a good beginner’s stick for street hockey, as well as a practice stick for ice hockey.
+Power X is very wallet-friendly as well, which solidifies it as a good beginner’s stick for street hockey and a practice stick for ice hockey.

 3. Franklin Sports NHL 1090 Phantom Street Hockey Stick

-What I particularly like about the NHL 1090 Phantom street hockey stick is that it has two size options – 40 and 48 inches.
-These sizes are nice for younger and older kids respectively.
+I particularly like the NHL 1090 Phantom street hockey stick because it has two size options – 40 and 48 inches.
+These sizes are nice for younger and older kids, respectively.